 - The color of a porcelain veneer can cover dark teeth making them appear whiter.

-- Veneers can close gaps between teeth.
+- Can close gaps between teeth.

-There are, however, disadvantages to veneers:
+There are, however, disadvantages:

 - The process is not reversible.

 - Porcelain ones are more costly than resin ones.

 - Ceramic ones are usually not repairable should they chip or crack.

 - Because enamel has been removed, your tooth may become more sensitive to hot and cold foods and beverages.